clemsonciti/palmetto-examples/LAMMPS/PBS/README.md

 (this is a relative path assuming you are inside the previously created `build-kokkos-gpu-omp`).
 - We will use `../cmake/presets/basic.cmake` and `../cmake/presets/kokkos-cuda.cmake`
-our templates.
+as our templates.
   - `basic.cmake` contains four basic simulation packages: KSPACE, MANYBODY, MOLECULE, and RIGID
   - `kokkos-cuda.cmake` contains the architectural configuration for the type of GPU card.
-The default value is `VOLTA70`.
+The default value is `PASCAL60`.
   - The example default contents of `basic.cmake` and `kokkos-cuda.cmake` are shown below.